-Looking forward to explore the high passes, Buddhist monasteries, tiny hamlets and local culture of Ladakh!?
+Looking forward to exploring the high passes, Buddhist monasteries, tiny hamlets and local culture of Ladakh!?
 Here’s everything you need to know about the place!

-Hall of Fame located near the Leh Airfield, is a museum maintained by the Indian Army
+Hall of Fame located near Leh Airfield is a museum maintained by the Indian Army

 in the memory of the brave soldiers who sacrificed their lives for protecting our country.
 Filled with information and artifacts related to cross-border wars, the museum is a wonder in itself.

-Stok Palace which is located at a distance of 15 KM from the Lehcity, is a 190 years old, as the construction of the palace was completed in 1825.
+Stok Palace which is located at a distance of 15 KM from Leh city, is 190 years old, as the construction of the palace was completed in 1825.
 It is considered as an excellent example of 18th century Tibetian architecture.

 Leh Palace is a 17th-century palace constructed during the ruling of King SenggeNamgyal.
 The 9-

-storey building is a famous spot amongst touristsand offers an excellent view of the valley from the roof-top.
+story building is a famous spot amongst tourists and offers an excellent view of the valley from the roof-top.

 Shanti Stupa was inaugurated by the Dalai Lama in 1985 and is a snow-white dom- shaped structure constructed for celebrating the completion of 2500 years of Buddhism.
 It looks extremely beautiful on a full-moon night.

 The major religious end of Ladakh is Buddhism and the place has several peaceful and beautiful monasteries.